Handcrafted: RAM Community Art Show

 Entry Requirements

-• Each participant must have taken or taught a class at RAM’s Wustum Museum after May 1, 2020, or is currently enrolled or teaching.
+• Artists of any age may submit a single work either as an individual or a group.
+At least one participant per work submitted must have taken or taught a class at RAM’s Wustum Museum after May 1, 2021, or be currently enrolled or teaching.
 Entry is also open to Racine Art Guild members, Racine school teachers, and current RAM members, staff, and volunteers.
 There is no fee for entry.

-• No food, liquids, dirt, live plants, or other organisms allowed.
-Any other medium may be used—clay, wood, paper, metal, wax, paint, textile, photography, printmaking, collage, assemblage, etc. Works must be suitable to be touched and handled by visitors—no sharp, hazardous, or toxic materials that could potentially harm someone.
+• No food, liquids, dirt, sand, loose glitter, or living organisms allowed.
+Any other medium may be used—clay, wood, paper, metal, polymer, wax, paint, textile, photography, printmaking, collage, assemblage, etc.

 • If audiovisual equipment (monitors, speakers, etc.) is needed to display the work, this must be provided by the artist along with written instructions on how to operate the piece.
 Submissions cannot containing strobe lighting.
 Volume must be adjustable by museum staff.
 Artists must provide a transcript of all spoken words or a description of any sounds included in their work—subtitles preferred for video work but not required.

 • Works with multiple components should include a diagram.
+Works should not require construction by RAM Staff, including creating, building, attaching, or painting elements.
 If artwork is not properly prepared for display, it will not be included.

 • Artists will be asked to fill out an identification label upon drop-off.
 RAM reserves the right to alter media lines for clarification and to adhere to branding guidelines.